takuya/gmail-dns-A-record/README.md

 Search NS of domain name is complex task .

-so, I skip NS,and use the `@ns1.google.com` in every dns query.
+so, I skip NS search,and just use the `@ns1.google.com` in every dns query.